dsemi/AdventOfCode/README.md

-Implementation of [Advent of Code](http://adventofcode.com/) problems in Python and Haskell
+Implementation of [Advent of Code](http://adventofcode.com/) problems in Haskell.